- Emergency Orders are in effect for the following areas:

 - Few area lakes have northern pike, but public access is limited.
 Private property owners may allow access, but get permission first.

 - Pike can be taken using spears, bow and arrow (with arrow attached by a line), bait, spin, and fly-fishing gear.
 Try fish-shaped and fish-colored lures and flies.

 - There is no closed season for pike and the bag limit is unlimited.
 Wanton waste laws apply so be sure to use, or donate to charity, all the pike you harvest.

-- Many lakes in the Soldotna-Kenai area lakes to provide open water fishing from both the shore and from a boat.
-Fishing has been good to excellent at several area lakes.
-Twenty-eight Kenai Peninsula lakes are stocked by the Department.
-In addition, numerous lakes support natural populations of rainbow trout, lake trout and Dolly Varden.
+- Fishing conditions at area lakes are very good.
+Stocked Kenai Peninsula lakes as well as numerous lakes support natural populations of rainbow trout, lake trout and Dolly Varden.
 Numerous Kenai Peninsula Lakes provide great fishing opportunity in the spring while flowing waters are closed to fishing.
-Bait fished under a bobber, small spinners and spoons or fly fishing from a float tube all produce great rates during the spring while the ice is receding or immediately after ice-out and can provide anglers with some of the best fishing of the year.
+Bait fished under a bobber, small spinners and spoons or fly fishing from a float tube all produce great catch rates during the spring immediately after ice-out and can provide anglers with some of the best fishing of the year.

 Recorded weekly fishing reports from the Alaska Department of Fish & Game for other areas in the state can be reached by calling: